-- Follow this path as it emerges from the woodland and runs straight all the way back to the start point.
+- Keep on this path as it emerges from the woodland and runs straight all the way back to the road and walk start point.

 Click the link above to download the file for use in a GPS viewer.
 This way you’ll be able to track where you are on the route using your phone’s GPS – avoiding accidental detours and providing reassurance for less experienced countryside walkers!
 Once you’ve downloaded the GPX file above, install a GPX viewer app (Google PlayStore or iPhone App Store) and load the GPX file.